Wilhelm Berger: Life

 Berger's father, originally a merchant from Bremen, worked in Boston (where Berger was born) as a music shopkeeper and made a name for himself as an author after the family had returned to Bremen in 1862.
 Early on, his son showed signs of musical interest and aptitude.
 By the time of his first concert, age fourteen, Wilhelm had already composed a large number of songs and works for the piano.
 Between 1878 and 1884, Berger studied at the Royal Conservatory in Berlin, under Ernst Rudorff (piano) and Friedrich Kiel (counterpoint).
-From 1888 to 1903, he was a teacher at the Klindworth-Scharwenka Conservatory, a function which he combined, from 1899, with the chief conductorship of the Berlin Musical Society.
+From 1888 to 1903, he was a teacher at the Klindworth-Scharwenka Conservatory, a function that he combined, from 1899, with the chief conductorship of the Berlin Musical Society.
 In addition, he was very active as a concert pianist.
 In 1903, Berger was made a member of the German Royal Academy of Arts, and in the same year he was appointed 'Hofkapellmeister' in Meiningen as successor of Fritz Steinbach.
 In 1911 he died at Jena, aged 49, due to complications after a stomach operation.